 1. Collage Snowmen from Point Pleasant Elementary

-If you are looking for a multi-step lesson that involves all matter of wintery goodness, this adorable winter paper collage is perfect.
+If you are looking for a multi-step lesson that involves all matters of wintery goodness, this adorable Winter Paper collage is perfect.
 This lesson is from an Artsonia school member but no lesson plan was included.
 Still, I can see the steps in all the layers.

 2. Les Inuits et le Grand Nord from Pinceau Mousse